Why use Gitlab Pages instead of Github Pages?

 - Gitlab allows custom domains (domain aliases) such as

 Note that both Gitlab and Github allow the source files (e.g. Markdown) to be private for a public website.
 On Github you would have to have a paid subscription to have one or more private repos.
-You really should have a private website repo otherwise Google will present search results from your website repo Markdown code instead of or alongside the rendered webpages!
+You should have a private website repo.
+Otherwise Google will present search results from your website repo Markdown code instead of or alongside the rendered webpages!

 Gitlab Pages quick setup